General covariance and dynamics with a Gauss law: Classical Solutions

 \section{Classical Solutions}

 Since the Hamiltonian constraint, which generates orthogonal transformations of three-dimensional hypersurfaces, vanishes in both the HK model and the model here, both are essentially theories of three-geometry that arise from four-dimensional actions.
 For the HK model, constraint free initial data specified on a three-dimensional hypersurface are solutions of the Gauss and spatial diffeomorphism constraints.
 Since the Hamiltonian constraint vanishes, these data do not evolve.
 Therefore they are solutions for a three-geometry.
-This means that constraint free data for Einstein gravity is a subset of the data for the HK model.
+This means that constraint-free data for Einstein gravity are a subset of the data for the HK model.

 In the model at hand the Gauss constraint contains a source term.
 Two peculiar features of the model conspire to yield a large class of interesting three-geometries as solutions of the model.
-First, the three-metric (\ref{eq11}) depends solely on the configuration variables $\phi$ and $A$.
-Since these variables are independent, one can set their conjugate momenta $\tilde{p}^i$ and $E^{ai}$ to zero to trivially solve the Gauss constraint.
-Second, since the model is valid for arbitrary (semisimple) gauge groups, which include those with Cartan-Killing metrics of mixed signature, one can even construct solutions of 2+1 gravity.
-Thus, by appropriately fixing the form of $\phi$ and $A$ while $\tilde{p}$ and $\tilde{E}$ are zero, it is possible to construct almost any three-metric, including all those resulting from projecting solutions of the 3+1 Einstein equations on three-dimensional hypersurfaces, as well as all the solutions of 2+1 gravity.
+First, the three-metric (\ref{space-m}) depends solely on the configuration variables $\phi$ and $A$.
+Since these variables are independent, one can set their conjugate momenta $\tilde{p}^i$ and $E^{ai}$ to zero to trivially solve the Gauss constraint, which fortunately is the only constraint to solve.
+Second, since the model is valid for arbitrary (semisimple) gauge groups of dimension 3, which include those with Cartan-Killing metrics of mixed signature (e.g. $SO(2,1)$), one can even construct solutions of 2+1 gravity.
+Thus, by appropriately fixing the form of $\phi$ and $A$, while setting $\tilde{p}$ and $\tilde{E}$ to zero, it is possible to construct almost any three-metric, including all those resulting from projecting solutions of the 3+1 Einstein equations on three-dimensional hypersurfaces, as well as all the solutions of 2+1 gravity.
 To illustrate these remarks, we explicitly construct the spatial Schwarzschild metric and the Banados-Teitelboim-Zanelli (BTZ) black-hole metric \cite{Ba_ados_1992}.